 A feature of 'modernism' is the attempt to analyze narratives diachronically rather than synchronically.
 For example, students of Christianity are typically taught to understand the Nicene Creed by examining the early debates between Arius and Athanasius, the early 'ecumenical' councils of Nicaea, Constantinople, Ephesus and Chalcedon, the meaning of Greek philosophical concepts such as ousia (being or substance), homoousia (of the same being) and homoiousia (of like substance), and so on.
 The scholar is meant to look at the origins in order to ascertain the meaning.
-This activity is not confined to Christian theology, but to a variety of academic disciplines: for example, in music the subject of musicology has been employed to ascertain what an 'authentic' performance of a piece of music ought to be like - 'authentic' meaning a definitive performance in the way the composer originally intended.
-Close examination has therefore been given to the musical conventions of the composer's time, establishing the true text, free from editorial interpolations, and often ensuring that the original instruments (or at least replicas) were employed in the performance.
+This activity is not confined to Christian theology, but to a variety of academic disciplines: for example, in music the subject of musicology has been employed to ascertain what an 'authentic' performance of a piece of music ought to be like - 'authentic' meaning a definitive performance in the musical conventions of the composer's time, establishing the true text, free from editorial interpolations, and often ensuring that the original instruments (or at least replicas) were employed in the performance.

 The underlying rationale of this thinking was that there were components of meaning: the author's meaning and the user's meaning.
 Ideally, one should prise off the latter, leaving the former behind in its 'pure' form.
-This way of thought underlies the phenomenological method in religious studies, in which early proponents such as Gerard van der Leeuw advocated epochē - the 'holding back' or 'bracketing' of one's assumptions in order to achieve 'eidetic vision', or the perception of the pure form of the phenomenon, unclouded by one's own prejudices and preconceptions.
+This way of thought underlies the phenomenological method in religious studies, in which early proponents such as Gerard van der Leeuw advocated $epoch\bar{e}$ - the 'holding back' or 'bracketing' of one's assumptions in order to achieve 'eidetic vision', or the perception of the pure form of the phenomenon, unclouded by one's own prejudices and preconceptions.